philana-network/philanatoken/ricardian/philanatoken.contracts.md

 * __maximum_supply__

 **Intent**
 The intent of {{create}} is to create a new token with a {{maximum_supply} as indicated.
 The format of the asset must include the correct number of decimal places, and the token symbol.
-For example, 1000000000.00000000 CHEX will create a supply of 1 billion CHEX tokens, with 8 decimal places of precision.
+For example, 1000000000.00000000 PHI will create a supply of 1 billion PHI tokens, with 8 decimal places of precision.
 <h1 class="contract"> issue </h1>
 **Parameters**
 * __to__